-2. Impairment of Medium Observation Assets under construction are not considered impairment assessment. as part of the Council's Implication There is a risk that assets under construction in 31 March if indicators of impairment are not appeared acted upon. • Recommendation The Council should ensure their assessment of impairment adequately considers events and changes in circumstance that may indicate an impairment to assets under construction.
+2. Impairment of assets under construction Medium Observation Assets under construction are not considered as part of the Council's impairment assessment.
+Implication There is a risk that assets under construction may be overstated as at 31 March if indicators of impairment are not appropriately considered and acted upon.
+Recommendation The Council should ensure their assessment of impairment adequately considers events and changes in circumstance that may indicate an impairment to assets under construction.
 This includes, but is not limited to, evidence of obsolescence, physical damage or a change in the way that asset is expected to be used by the Council.
-Management response All assets under construction will be reviewed the financial year to ensure that there is no evolution obsolescence, physical damage or a change in expected to be used by the Council. idence of Responsible officer : Senior Accountant (Capital Accounts), Finance and Procurement Implementation date: March 2022
+Management response All assets under construction will be reviewed for impairment during the financial year to ensure that there is no evidence of obsolescence, physical damage or a change in the way that asset is expected to be used by the Council.
+Responsible officer : Senior Accountant (Capital Accounts), Finance and Procurement Implementation date: March 2022

-3. Provision for doubtful debts Medium The Council provides for a specific percentage of doubtful debt based Observation on the age of the sundry debtor and housing rent arrears.
+3. Provision for doubtful debts Medium Medium Observation The Council provides for a specific percentage of doubtful debt based on the age of the sundry debtor and housing rent arrears.
 Whilst we deem the provision for doubtful debt to be free from material misstatement as at 31 March 2021, the key assumptions applied should be subject to regular review.
 Implication The provision for doubtful debts may be materially misstated if the method and assumptions applied do not appropriately reflect the expected recovery rate of debt over the next 12 months.
-Recommendation The Council should reflect on any significant changes in recovery rates of sundry debtors and housing rent arrears when calculating their provision for doubtful debts and adjust the percentages provided for as appropriate.
-Management The Council will review any significant factors that affect the likely recovery of sundry debts and house rents on an annual basis and response ensure these are considered when determining the appropriate impairment level.
-Responsible officer: Head of Corporate Finance, Finance and Procurement Implementation date: March 2022
+Recommendation The Council should reflect on any significant c rates of sundry debtors and housing rent arrea their provision for doubtful debts and adjust the for as appropriate. ars when calculating Management response The Council will review any significant factors recovery of sundry debts and house rents on a ensure these are considered when determining impairment level. an annual basis and Responsible officer: Head of Corporate Final Procurement ance, Finance and Implementation date: March 2022

-4. Common good Medium Observation Improvements have been noted relating to accounting estimates in common good expenditure recognition.
+4. Common good I - accounting estimates Medium Observation Improvements have been noted relating to accounting estimates in common good expenditure recognition.
 While we have gained reasonable assurance that the estimates are materially correct, the council should ensure going forward that all relevant assets are considered, and the estimates are based on timely and relevant data.
 Implication There is a risk that expenditure on assets held in the common good does not reflect all information known at year end due to improvements which could be made to the quality of data used.
-Recommendation The Council should review processes to ensure that Common Good expenditure is complete and estimates are based on complete and relevant information.
-Management response The Council will review relevant processes wit completeness and robustness of expenditure-disclosures. • Responsible officer: Senior Accountant (Con and Procurement nmon Good), Finance Implementation date: March 2022
+Recommendation The Council should review processes to ensur expenditure is complete and estimates are bas relevant information.
+Management response The Council will review relevant processes wit completeness and robustness of expenditure-disclosures.
+Responsible officer: Senior Accountant (Con and Procurement nmon Good), Finance Implementation date: March 2022